psahni/aws_saa_prep/ec2_architect_level.md

 * Its a network card attached to your EC2 instance
 * if you’re running on EC2—the default interface, eth0, is attached to an ENI that was created when you launched the instance, and is used to handle all traffic sent and received from the instance.
 * You’re not limited to just one network interface though—attaching a secondary network interface allows you to connect your EC2 instance to two networks at once, which can be very useful when designing your network architecture.
 You can use them to host load balancers, proxy servers, and NAT servers on an EC2 instance, routing traffic from one subnet to another.
+* Elastic Network Interfaces (ENIs) are bounded to a specific AZ.
+You can not attach an ENI to an EC2 instance in a different AZ.

 ## EC2 Hibernate
 * On hibernation, data of RAM is copied into EBS, and when the system starts, all RAM data is restored, so start time is faster
 * From OS perspective, it is never stopped when you do hibernation
+* To enable EC2 Hibernate, the EC2 Instance Root Volume type must be an EBS volume and must be encrypted to ensure the protection of sensitive content.
+* RAM must be less than 150GB

+# Misc
+* Spot Fleet is a set of Spot Instances and optionally On-demand Instances.
+It allows you to automatically request Spot Instances with the lowest price.